-If you’re one of the many people who share their home with a Labrador, you’re probably already aware that the breed has short hair, but that doesn’t stop them from shedding—a lot!
-Labs also love water and playing outdoors, all of which can lead to a dirty dog that needs some serious grooming attention.
+If you’re among the many people who share their home with a Labrador, you’re probably already aware that the breed has short hair, but that doesn’t stop them from shedding—a lot!
+Labs also love water and playing outdoors, which can lead to a dirty dog needing serious grooming attention.

-In this article, we’ll examine how to groom a Labrador, including the tools you’ll need to get it done properly.
+This article examines how to groom a Labrador, including the tools needed to get it done properly.
 We’ll also show you how to recognize potential medical problems while grooming your dog.

 Before You Begin